Paul Thomas Anderson: Awards and recognition

 Anderson has been called "one of the most exciting talents to come along in years" and "among the supreme talents of today."
 After the release of Boogie Nights and Magnolia, Anderson was praised as a "wunderkind".
 In 2007, the American Film Institute regarded him as "one of American film's modern masters."
 In 2012, The Guardian ranked him number one on its list of "The 23 Best Film Directors in the World," writing "his dedication to his craft has intensified, with his disdain for PR and celebrity marking him out as the most devout filmmaker of his generation."
 In 2013, Entertainment Weekly named him the eighth-greatest working director, calling him "one of the most dynamic directors to emerge in the last 20 years."
 Peter Travers of Rolling Stone wrote that "The Master, the sixth film from the 42-year-old writer-director, affirms his position as the foremost filmmaking talent of his generation.
 Anderson is a rock star, the artist who knows no limits."

-Other directors have also praised him.
-In an interview with Jan Aghed, Ingmar Bergman referenced Magnolia as an example of the strength of American cinema.
-Sam Mendes referred to Anderson as "a true auteur – and there are very few of those who I would classify as geniuses".
+Other directors have lauded him.
+In an interview with Jan Aghed, Ingmar Bergman referenced Magnolia as being an example of the strength of American cinema.
+Sam Mendes referred to Anderson as "a true auteur–and there are very few of those who I would classify as geniuses".
 In his 2013 acceptance speech for the Golden Globe Award for Best Director, Ben Affleck compared Anderson to Orson Welles.
-Anderson is the only person to win all three director prizes from the three major international film festivals (Cannes, Berlin and Venice).
+Anderson is the only person to win all three director prizes from the three major international film festivals (Berlin, Cannes, and Venice).